port-labs/port-docs/docs/build-your-software-catalog/sync-data-to-catalog/code-quality-security/sonarqube.md

             tags: .tags
 ```

-The integration makes use of the [JQ JSON processor](https://stedolan.github.io/jq/manual/) to select, modify, concatenate, transform and perform other operations on existing fields and values from Sonarqube's API events.
+The integration makes use of the [JQ JSON processor](https://stedolan.github.io/jq/manual/) to select, modify, concatenate, transform and perform other operations on existing fields and values from SonarQube's API events.

 ### Configuration structure

-The integration configuration determines which resources will be queried from Sonarqube, and which entities and properties will be created in Port.
+The integration configuration determines which resources will be queried from SonarQube, and which entities and properties will be created in Port.

 :::tip Supported resources
-The following resources can be used to map data from Sonarqube, it is possible to reference any field that appears in the API responses linked below for the mapping configuration.
+The following resources can be used to map data from SonarQube, it is possible to reference any field that appears in the API responses linked below for the mapping configuration.

-- `Project` - represents a Sonarqube project.
+- `Project` - represents a SonarQube project.
 Retrieves data from [`components`](https://next.sonarqube.com/sonarqube/web_api/api/components), [`measures`](https://next.sonarqube.com/sonarqube/web_api/api/measures), and [`branches`](https://next.sonarqube.com/sonarqube/web_api/api/project_branches).
 - [`Issue`](https://next.sonarqube.com/sonarqube/web_api/api/issues)
-- `Analysis` - represents a Sonarqube analysis and latest activity.
+- `Analysis` - represents a SonarQube analysis and latest activity.

 :::